Bandai RX-78 Gundam

-It employed a SHARP LH0080A (Z80A clone) CPU.
-It ran at a clock speed of 4.1 MHz, and shipped with 30 KB of RAM.
+It employed a SHARP LH0080A (Z80A clone) CPU, which ran at a clock speed of 4.1 MHz, and shipped with 30 KB of RAM.
 Its 27-color display had a maximum resolution of 192×184 pixels, capable of displaying 30 x 23 text characters.
 The Bandai RX-78 was named after an anime series also owned by Bandai, in the hope the link would help sales.

 The computer cost 59,800 yen.
 10 pieces of software were available, plus a BASIC interpreter cart.

-Much more recently, but still computing-related, Asus are selling Gundam-styled PCs and accesories.
+Much more recently, but still computing-related, Asus are selling Gundam-styled PCs and accessories.

 Comment on This Page